zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 processing** to preserve some CPU cycles.
 The microphone input is already mono, so there is no need to process two channels.

-Immediately after speech denoise, I added a very light compression using the [**Ozone Advanced**][ozone] toolkit with the following parameters:
+Immediately after the speech denoise, I added a very light compression using the [**Ozone Advanced**][ozone] toolkit with the following parameters:

 {{img(